Causes and treatment of yellow watery diarrhea in adults

 • Cholestasis: Impaired bile flow, affecting the digestion and absorption of fats.

-• Pancreatic, Liver, or Gallbladder Disease: Disorders affecting these organs may lead to changes in stool color.
+• Pancreatic, liver, or gallbladder disease: Disorders affecting these organs may lead to changes in stool color.

-• Abdominal Tumor: The presence of a tumor in the abdominal region.
+• Abdominal tumor: The presence of a tumor in the abdominal region.

 Soft and even liquid stools or yellow watery diarrhea is normal in babies, particularly during the first six months of exclusive breastfeeding.
 Breast milk, rich in water content, contributes to softer stools.
-However, consistent leakage from diapers may indicate diarrhea and should be evaluated by a pediatrician.
+However, consistent diaper leakage may indicate diarrhea and should be evaluated by a pediatrician.
 The quicker functioning of a baby’s intestines, especially in breastfed infants, can make fat absorption more challenging, resulting in yellow stools.

 Stools in infants are typically not a cause for concern unless they are excessively frequent or exhibit colors such as pink, red, white, or black.
 Soft, frequent, and yellowish stools are considered normal in breastfed babies.
 However, changes in stool frequency or consistency, such as increased watery stools, may suggest the presence of diarrhea.
 Several reasons could contribute to diarrhea in toddlers, including: